NHSDigital/eps-load-test/README.md

 There are some scripts that can be used to dry-run small versions of the load testing locally.
 Note that the targets will still be deployed stacks - the setup for this is configured in your `.envrc` file.

-The .envrc file also needs to contain an API key corresponding to an app in the [developer hub](https://dos-internal.ptl.api.platform.nhs.uk/Index).
+The .envrc file also needs to contain an API key corresponding to an app in the [developer hub](https://dos-internal.ptl.api.platform.nhs.uk/Index) - follow the setup instructions [here](https://nhsd-confluence.digital.nhs.uk/display/APIMC/EPS+Prescription+Status+Update+API+Authorisation) to create one.
 Place the private key in a `.pem` file in the root of this directory.
 The deployment environment must also be set, one of `["dev", "int", "ref"]`.
 Replace the elements wrapped in `<>`

 ```bash
 export maxVusers=1